Perfect Isn't Flawless

 Christian maturity is not sinlessness; it is refusing sin the right to rule.

-The question is, “When you sin, what do you do with it?”
+But “When you sin, do you surrender it—or do you defend it with ‘grace’?”